The Nimble extruder comes without the weight penalty you usually get with direct drive printing.

 Another benefit of direct drive is the ability to print with flexible filaments.
 The Nimble really shines here.
 Even the almost impossible to print X60 can be used.

-The Nimble is installable left handed and right handed (yes it is ambidextrous).
+The Nimble V2 is installable left handed and right handed (yes, it is still ambidextrous).

 Designing for a modular approach, or design for different versions of a product for a whole range of 3D printers.
 We chose to use the modular approach as it is logical and allows our customers the most amount of freedom.